alex-strobel/DPP-LabManual/Research/Analysis/Software/R/pwr/pwr.md

 # R package `pwr`

-The `pwr` package by lets you do power analysis for most of the analysis types we usually run:
+The `pwr` package by Stephane Champely (maintenance: Helios De Rosarios) lets you do power analysis for most of the analysis types we usually run:

 - Providing its functions with an effect size and power returns the sample size needed to detect such an effect with the the desired power.
 - Providing sample size and power returns the mimimum effect size one can detect in this sample with the desired power.